delphix/virtualization-sdk/docs/References/Plugin_Config.md

 mongodb = Plugin()
 ```

-This is a valid plugin configuration file for the plugin:
+This is a valid plugin config for the plugin:

 ```yaml
 name: dlpx-mongo